Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Introduction

-\begin{itemize} \itemsep{0.0cm} \item We propose a novel similarity model based on the entropy of physical systems.
-It is employed to synthesize sequences of volumetric physical fields suitable for metric learning. \item We show that our Siamese, multiscale feature network results in a stable metric that successfully generalizes to new physical phenomena.
+In the image domain, neural networks have been employed for similarity models that can consider larger structures, typically via training with class labels that provide semantics, or with data that encodes human perception.
+Similarly, physical systems exhibit spatial and temporal coherence due to the underlying laws of physics that can be utilized.
+In contrast to previous work on simulation data \cite{kohl2020_Learning}, we derive an entropy-based similarity model to robustly learn similarity assessments of scalar and vectorial volumetric data.
+Overall, our work contributes the following: \begin{itemize} \item We propose a novel similarity model based on the entropy of physical systems.
+It is employed to synthesize sequences of volumetric physical fields suitable for metric learning. \item We show that our Siamese multiscale feature network results in a stable metric that successfully generalizes to new physical phenomena.
 To the best of our knowledge this is the first learned metric inherently designed for the similarity assessment of volumetric fields. \item The metric is employed to analyze turbulence in a case study, and its invariance to rotation and scale are evaluated.
-In addition, we analyze correlation-based loss functions with respect to their tradeoff between batch size and accuracy of correlation computation. \end{itemize} The central application of the proposed \textit{VolSiM} metric is the similarity assessment of new physical simulation methods, numerical or learning-based, against a known ground truth.
-This ground truth can take the form of measurements, higher resolution simulations, or existing models.
-Furthermore, the trained metric can be used as a differentiable similarity loss for physical learning problems, similar to perceptual losses for computer vision tasks.\footnote{The source code to train and evaluate the metric, our data sets, and the final model are available at \url{https://github.com/tum-pbs/VOLSIM}.}
+In addition, we analyze correlation-based loss functions with respect to their tradeoff between batch size and accuracy of correlation computation. \end{itemize} The central application of the proposed \textit{VolSiM} metric is the similarity assessment of new physical simulation methods, numerical or learning-based, against a known ground truth.\footnote{Our source code, datasets, and ready-to-use models are available at \url{https://github.com/tum-pbs/VOLSIM}.} This ground truth can take the form of measurements, higher resolution simulations, or existing models.
+Similar to perceptual losses for computer vision tasks, the trained metric can also be used as a differentiable similarity loss for various physical problems.
+We refer to \citet{thuerey2021_Physicsbased} for an overview of such problems and different learning methods to approach them.